 From 1925 to 1983 it was owned jointly by AT&T/Western Electric.
 During the government breakup of AT&T, Bell Telephone Laboratories became a wholly owned company of the new AT&T Technologies unit, the former Western Electric.

-In 1996, AT&T spun off Bell Laboratories, along with most of its equipment-manufacturing business, into a new company named Lucent Technologies.
+In 1996, AT&T spun off Bell Laboratory, along with most of its equipment-manufacturing business, into a new company named Lucent Technologies.
 Then, in 2006, Lucent merged with Alcatel forming Alcatel-Lucent.

 Researchers working at Bell Labs have been responsible for some of our greatest inventions and discoveries.
 Some of these include: